 Assuming nothing else has changed, a lower share price makes a stock more attractive to potential buyers.
 While the market sentiment towards a stock is very changeable, in the long run, the share price will tend to move in the same direction as earnings per share.
 So, on certain occasions, long term focussed investors try to take advantage of pessimistic expectations to buy shares at a better price.
 Perhaps the simplest way to get a read on investors' expectations of a business is to look at its Price to Earnings Ratio (PE Ratio).
 A high P/E implies that investors have high expectations of what a company can achieve compared to a company with a low P/E ratio.

 How Does Qudian's P/E Ratio Compare To Its Peers?

-Qudian's P/E of 2.45 indicates relatively low sentiment towards the stock.
-We can see in the image below that the average P/E (8.5) for companies in the consumer finance industry is higher than Qudian's P/E.
+Qudian's P/E of 0.74 indicates relatively low sentiment towards the stock.
+The image below shows that Qudian has a lower P/E than the average (4.4) P/E for companies in the consumer finance industry.

-This suggests that market participants think Qudian will underperform other companies in its industry.
+Qudian's P/E tells us that market participants think it will not fare as well as its peers in the same industry.
 Since the market seems unimpressed with Qudian, it's quite possible it could surprise on the upside.
 If you consider the stock interesting, further research is recommended.
 For example, I often monitor director buying and selling.

 How Growth Rates Impact P/E Ratios

-Qudian's 86% EPS improvement over the last year was like bamboo growth after rain; rapid and impressive.
+Qudian's earnings made like a rocket, taking off 86% last year.
 Even better, EPS is up 83% per year over three years.
 So you might say it really deserves to have an above-average P/E ratio.

 The Verdict On Qudian's P/E Ratio